 Where a child’s Directive refuses an emergency blood transfusion that treatment may still be provided despite their refusal.
-This is discussed further on the Children and end of life decision-making webpage.
+This is discussed further at Children and end of life decision-making.

 A child cannot appoint a medical treatment decision-maker in their Directive.
 The Medical Treatment Planning and Decisions Act 2016 (Vic) recognises the child’s parent, guardian or other person with parental responsibility as the child’s ‘default’ medical treatment decision-maker.
 This person will make medical treatment decisions if the child does not have an Advance Care Directive (or if their Directive is invalid).

 For further information visit the Victorian Department of Health and Human Services and access these resources:

 - Advance Care Directive for young people under 18 years of age form, and instructions for completing the form.

 - Information for clinicians working with young people under 18 years of age factsheet.

 Does a person have to receive information about the treatment he or she is requesting or refusing in an Advance Care Directive?